Community Right to Challenge

 The challenging organisation and all other interested parties can respond to the procurement exercise.

-To find out how to express interest in running a council service, please see this related download.
-You should read this alongside the policy agreed by Cabinet, on 4th September 2012 available here.
+To find out how to express interest in running a council service, please see the Community Right to Challenge Expression of Interest Form.
+You should read this alongside the policy agreed by Cabinet, on 4th September 2012.
 The process also includes links to:

 - The section of the Localism Act relating to the CRTC (Part 5, Chapter 2):